Matthew Henry: Quotations

 Perhaps his best-known quotation is about the relationship between men and women, from the story of the creation of Eve, in the Book of Genesis:The woman was made of a rib out of the side of Adam; not made out of his head to rule over him, nor out of his feet to be trampled upon by him, but out of his side to be equal with him, under his arm to be protected, and near his heart to be beloved.

 The quote is inspired by the words of Peter Lombard in his book Sentences:She {Eve} was formed not from just any part of his body {Adam’s body}, but from his side, so that it should be shown that she was created for the partnership of love, lest, if perhaps she had been made from his head, she should be perceived as set over man in domination; or if from his feet, as if subject to him in servitude.
 Therefore, since she was made neither to dominate, nor to serve the man, but as his partner, she had to be produced neither from his head, nor from his feet, but from his side, so that he would know that she was to be placed beside himself.

-Memorial

-In 1860, a memorial was erected in Chester to commemorate Henry.
-This consists of an obelisk designed by Thomas Harrison that incorporates a bronze medallion by Matthew Noble.
-The obelisk originally stood in the churchyard of StBridget's Church, and was moved in the 1960s to stand on a roundabout opposite the entrance to Chester Castle.